epagnin/frontiers-in-security-research/README.md

 * The quiz should have **7 multiple choice questions**.
 * The first 3 questions will be worth 2 points and should be of a more general character.
 * The last 4 questions are worth 1 point each and go deeper into the paper.
+Everyone will take the same quiz twice.
+Once right before the seminar and once at the end of the research discussion.
+You can choose your favourite quiz platform (it might be fun to experiment with new things!) as long as:

+1. answers to quizzes are NOT anonymous (we want to be able to see every students' answers)
+2. the correct answer is are not immediately displayed (this is because the quiz will be taken twice)
+3. it should be possible to re-take the quiz (in the end of the lecture)

 ## Writing the Report
 The structure of your report shouold be similar to a paper review: